trasapong/GoogleAppsScript/README.md

 ### Code_v10.gs

-- Send a parameter from Code.gs
+- Send a parameter from Code.gs (server-side)

 ### page_v19.html

-- Set page title from a parameter sent from Code.gs
+- Set page title from a parameter sent from Code.gs (server-side)

 ### Code_v11.gs

-- Send a list from Code.gs
+- Send a list from Code.gs (server-side)

 ### page_v20.html

-- Use items in a list sent from Code.gs as options in select
+- Use items in a list sent from Code.gs (server-side) as options in select

 ### Code_v12.gs